-- 3. Check Enable to enable IPTV function. - 4.
-Select your ISP from the Profile drop-down listand and then the VLAN ID will be automatically filled in.
-If your ISP is not listed, select Others and then configure your VLAN ID using the parameters provided by your IPTV service provider. - 5.
-Select a connection type from the Profile drop-down listand according to your IPTV connection.
-If you select Bridge, specify a LAN port for the IPTV connection and connect the set-top box to this port. - 6.
+- 3. Click Enable IPTV to enable this function. - 4.
+Select your DSL modulation type. - 5.
+If you select VDSL modulation type, check to enable VLAN and set the VLAN ID.
+If you select ADSL, fill in PVC parameters (VPI and VCI).
+VLAN ID and PVC parameters are all provided by your IPTV service provider. - 6.
+Specify a LAN port for IPTV connection and connect the set-top box to this port. - 7.
 Click Save to make the settings effective.